 New Institutions for Research and Discovery Attentive to Ethical and Societal Consequences

-This Dialogue seeks to develop new institutional frameworks for research and innovation, particularly in the realm of technology and climate change.
+This Dialogue sought to develop new institutional frameworks for research and innovation, particularly in the realm of technology and climate change.
 Better institutional arrangements are needed to help researchers mitigate the ethical and societal risks that arise from their research while simultaneously advancing the process through which we arrive at solutions.
-Bringing together emerging scholars in technology and climate sciences will allow us to foster collaboration across these disciplines, build cognitive scaffolding resources based on empirical observations, and brainstorm ways to build flexible, efficient, and scalable processes through which researchers engage with the ethical and societal issues surrounding their work.
+Bringing together emerging scholars in technology and climate sciences allowed us to foster collaboration across these disciplines, build cognitive scaffolding resources based on empirical observations, and brainstorm ways to build flexible, efficient, and scalable processes through which researchers engage with the ethical and societal issues surrounding their work.

 Digital Public Infrastructure

 Governments across the world have deployed digital public infrastructure (DPI) such as digital identity and digital payments to solve the urgent, complex questions the pandemic has posed.
 The growing global consensus on DPI focuses on participatory models of governance that make for a resilient, agile state and genuinely inclusive growth.
 However, it also means that institutions geared towards a traditional patron-client relationship between the state and other actors must evolve to keep pace with DPI-enabled governance.
-This Dialogue will explore whether our institutions are equipped to transform or strategically regulate these markets.
+This Dialogue explored whether our institutions are equipped to transform or strategically regulate these markets.

 Institutions that Can Help Developing Country Cities Tackle Climate Change